 As immense fun as it was there did come a point where we started to realise how limited we were.
 In 1997 we didn’t have access to any sort of editing facility let alone a digital suite (none of us even had mobile phones back then).
 In fact at that time I didn’t even have my own PC and didn’t start using the internet until 1998 so editing together the takes consisted of one finger on the record button of a VCR and one on the Play/Pause button of the camcorder.
 Effects were done via the camcorder’s own on board effects bank and a crappy plastic processing desk between the camcorder and VCR which allowed us to put letterbox bars and fade outs on the footage.
 Sound effects and music either came straight from CDs like Iron Maiden and The Crow soundtrack or video games like Final Fight and Final Fight 2 on the SNES with a technique of pushing the sound test and music buttons at just the right time.

-This, as you could probably tell was incredibly choppy and along with the signal degradation, VHS tracking issues and general inexperience left us with murky and flickery results that didn’t really cut it.
+This, as you could probably imagine, was incredibly choppy and along with the signal degradation, VHS tracking issues and general inexperience left us with murky and flickery results that didn’t really cut it.

 The passion was there but the technology, although it probably did exist at that time, was sorely unavailable to us.